rohan-v8rma/Java-Juggernaut/README.md

 - Base libraries
 - [JVM](#jvm-java-virtual-machine)

+In simple words, JRE is JVM along with a collection of extra files.

 After we obtain the `.class` file, the processes that take place at runtime are:
 - Class loader loads all classes needed to execute the program.
 - JVM sends code to Byte code verifier to check the format of the code.

 ## JVM (Java Virtual Machine)

 JVM (Java Virtual Machine) is an abstract machine.
 It is called a virtual machine because it doesn't physically exist.

 It loads, verifies and executes Java bytecode.
 It is known as the interpreter or the core of Java programming language because it executes Java programming.

+JRE provides whatever files/resources JVM needs.

 JVM consists of three main components or subsystems: